sage1991/typescript-complete-guide/01-type-system/README.md

 console.log(todo.completed);
 ```

 # why do we care about types?
 1. Types are used by the typescript compiler to analyze our code for errors.
 2. types allow other engineers to understand what values are flowing arround our codebase.

 # type annotations
-code we add to tell typescript what type of value a variable will refer to.
+* code we add to tell typescript what type of value a variable will refer to.
+* in case of function, arguments and return value can be annotated.

 ## when do e use Type annotation?
 1. when a function returns the `any` type and we neeed to clarify the value.